#1 Home Improvement Retailer

 The Home Depot Garden Center at Marina Del Rey

 It's time to start thinking of spring.
-We're here to help you prepare for fragrant breezes, warmer temperatures, and sprouts poking up out of the ground.
-Planting seeds indoors near a sunny window means you'll be ready to transplant spring flowers and young veggie plants when the ground thaws and the frosts are through.
-You might even want to directly sow organic seeds into the earth.
+Sweep out the gazebo and clean the shed to prepare for warmer temperatures, sprouts poking up, and fragrant breezes.
+Planting seeds indoors with grow lights means you'll be ready to transplant spring flowers and young veggie plants when the frosts are through and the ground thaws.
+You might even want to sow seeds directly into the earth.
+What better way to start than by exploring your favorite local plant nursery?

 Plant Hardiness Zones Explained

-For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
+For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
 You'll have good results with plants that have your zone number or less.
 In other words, a Zone 6 garden can support plants listed as Zones 1–6.
 The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
-Always read your seed packet for details.
-If you start seeds later than recommended, it's not ideal, but it will even out as time passes.
+Read your seed packet for details.
+If you start them a little later than recommended, it's not ideal, but it will even out as time passes.

 Gardening in Your Growing Zone

-This area is in growing Zones 8 or 9, but it’s desert, so utilize greenhouses to grow vegetables and herbs.
-Native plants like cacti, succulents, and other hardy desert shrubs will easily grow outside.
-Other beloved garden vegetables love the heat, like cucumbers, peppers, squash, and tomatoes.
+This area is in growing Zones 8 or 9, but it's desert, so utilize greenhouses to grow vegetables and herbs.
+Native plants like cacti, succulents, and other hardy desert shrubs will grow outside with ease.
+Other beloved garden vegetables love the heat, like peppers, tomatoes, cucumbers, and squash.
 If you start them indoors and carefully introduce them outdoors in the shade, you can enjoy raising vegetables even in a dry climate.
-However, many flowers are sensitive to that much sun and heat, so research to find which varieties can handle the weather before planting outdoors.
+However, many flowers are sensitive to that much heat and sun, so research to find varieties that can handle the weather before planting outdoors.

-An indoor garden of greenery is also lovely, so create an oasis inside your home.
-An enclosed porch or sunroom is a great place to encourage plant growth, especially with pots and plant stands of all sizes.
-Your spring flower seed choices, whether they're perennials or annuals, can also often get an indoor start.
+An indoor garden of greenery is also lovely.
+Look into house plants and create an oasis inside your home.
+A sunroom or covered porch is a great place to encourage plant growth, especially with plant stands and pots of all sizes.
+Your spring flower seed choices, whether they're annuals or perennials, can also often get an indoor start.

 Start Seeds Indoors